A woke person is someone who is alert to racial or gendered prejudice in society.

 - Safe Spaces – Companies with designated safe spaces for vulnerable populations where they can feel comfortable and discuss issues affecting them.

-- Gender Neutral Bathrooms – Libraries that have gender-neutral bathrooms so people who are not cis-gendered can use the bathroom comfortably.
+- Gender Neutral Bathrooms – Libraries that have gender-neutral bathrooms so people who are gender non-conforming can use the bathroom comfortably.

 - Pronoun Badges – A company that forces its employees to wear pronoun badges (he/him, they/them, she/her) in order to be inclusive of trans people.